KensingtonTech/goosecache/README.md

   }
 );

-// or with client provided
+// or with Redis client provided goosecache( mongoose,
-goosecache(
-  mongoose,
   {